Integrating with ServiceDesk Plus On-Premise

 If you have ServiceDesk Plus On-Premise installed in your network, you can automatically log trouble tickets from OpManager for specific network faults.
 So, besides the provision to email, sms, or notify fault in other forms, you can also track the faults by logging trouble tickets to ServiceDesk Plus.
 This helps in issue tracking.

 For logging the trouble ticket to ServiceDesk Plus correctly, you need to ensure the following:

-OpManager talks to ServiceDesk Plus via its API.
+OpManager communicates with ServiceDesk Plus via its API.
 Click here to know how to generate the API key for integrating ServiceDesk Plus with OpManager.